SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/aws-privatelink.md

 Following sources are supported for AWS PrivateLink:

 - **Installed Collector sources**.
 Data collected on Installed collectors deployed on customer VPC and sent to the Sumo Logic.
 - **Sumo Logic OpenTelemetry Distro Collector sources**.
-Data collected on OpenTelemetry Distro collectors deployed on customer VPC and sent to the Sumo Logic
+Data collected on OpenTelemetry Distro collectors deployed on customer VPC and sent to Sumo Logic.
 - **HTTPs sources**.
 Data sent by the applications hosted in customers VPC and sent over to Sumologic using [HTTP Logs and Metrics Source](/docs/send-data/hosted-collectors/http-source/logs-metrics/) and Kinesis Firehose Source for Logs and Metrics.
 - **OTLP Source**.
 An [OTLP/HTTP Source](/docs/send-data/hosted-collectors/http-source/otlp/) is an endpoint for receiving OTLP-formatted Logs and Metrics from OpenTelemetry collectors using [OTLP exporter](https://github.com/open-telemetry/opentelemetry-collector/tree/v0.99.0/exporter/otlphttpexporter#otlphttp-exporter).